makdedic/FIFA-World-Cup-Predictions/README.md

-Every prediction includes `feature_contributions` — exact TreeSHAP values (XGBoost computes these natively via `pred_contribs=True`, so no separate `shap` dependency is needed) showing what pushed the model toward whichever outcome it predicted, ranked by impact with readable labels (`FEATURE_LABELS` in `src/model/train.py`).
+Every prediction includes `feature_contributions` — exact TreeSHAP values (XGBoost computes these natively via `pred_contribs=True`, so no separate `shap` dependency is needed) showing what pushed the model toward whichever outcome it predicted, ranked by impact with labels (`FEATURE_LABELS` in `src/model/train.py`).
 The web app renders this as a "Why this prediction?" chart.
 One caveat: for neutral matches this reflects one raw home/away ordering, not re-averaged the way the reported